SixLabors/docs/articles/imagesharp/loadingandsaving.md

 The core idea is straightforward: use `Image.Load()` when you need pixels, `Image.Identify()` when you only need dimensions or metadata, and `Image.DetectFormat()` when you only need to know what kind of file you were given.

+## The Three Questions

+Loading APIs answer different questions:

+- `DetectFormat(...)` asks which registered detector recognizes the encoded bytes.
+- `Identify(...)` asks what the decoder can learn from the headers and metadata without allocating the full pixel buffer.
+- `Load(...)` asks the decoder to materialize pixel data into an `Image` or `Image<TPixel>`.

+Those operations are intentionally separate.
+A file extension can be wrong, a header can be recognizable while the image data is still corrupt, and a small compressed file can decode into a large pixel buffer.
+Production code should choose the cheapest operation that answers the current question, then still handle failure at the later decode boundary.

 ## Load Images

 You can load images from a file path, a stream, or an in-memory byte buffer: